rip-coke/rip-blog/_posts/2025-10-18-Managing Immediate Finances After a Death.md

 - Continue essential payments (rates, utilities) using family funds to avoid disconnection while probate is arranged.

 ## 5. Small estates and quick claims
-- Kenyan banks often allow beneficiaries to claim modest balances with a death certificate and affidavit; rules vary by bank and amount—ask your branch.
+- Banks often allow beneficiaries to claim modest balances with a death certificate and affidavit; rules vary by bank and amount—ask your branch.
 - Funeral insurance/policies often pay quickly; use those funds first to cover funeral costs.

 ## 6. Probate and estate administration (short-term view)